rffrasca/PDFKeeper/README.md

 * With PDFKeeper, the following functions can be performed on a selected document record: PDF document viewing with the bundled or default viewer; flag document state management; notes viewing and editing; keywords, PDF preview, and PDF text are also displayed for viewing.
 * Export selected PDF documents with their category, tax year, notes, and flag state from the database for easy importing.

-These features are available in version 7.0.0 and later.
+These features are available in version 7.x.x.

 ### Client Requirements and Compatible Database Management Systems
 Listed on the release page for each available version.